 4 min read

-After-hours activities at university undoubtedly play an important role, but everyone has a different idea of the "perfect night out".
-Some enjoy the world-famous Geordie nightlife, but that's not all Newcastle has to offer.
+After-hours activities at university undoubtedly play an important role, but everyone has a different idea of the 'perfect night out'.

-Journalism, Media and Culture student, Jenny, is here to share her favourite teetotal activities to inspire your next night-time experience in Newcastle.
+Journalism, Media and Culture student, Jenny, shares her favourite teetotal activities to inspire your night-time experience in Newcastle.

 Cinema-1

-For a visit to the cinema in a more intimate setting, check out movie nights at The Teahouse, formerly Quilliam Brothers for all you Newcastle University veterans.
-Or, if you fancy something on campus, many of our societies host cosy movie nights in our university buildings so make sure you check NUSU's events web-page for any upcoming viewings!
+For a visit to the cinema in a more intimate setting, check out movie nights at Everyman.
+Or, if you fancy something on campus, many of our societies host cosy movie nights in our University buildings so make sure you check NUSU's events page for any upcoming viewings!

 Theatre 2

-Another reason Newcastle is highly enjoyable without any alcohol is it's exciting cultural scene!
-Situated on Grey Street, The Theatre Royal regularly presents world-renowned shows that aren’t to be missed.
+Another reason Newcastle is highly enjoyable without any alcohol is its exciting cultural scene!
+Situated on Grey Street, The Theatre Royal regularly presents not-to-be-missed world-renowned shows.
 Alternatively, try catching a show in the grand old setting of the Tyne Theatre & Opera House; or visit Laing Art GalleryBALTIC or Hatton for your fix of arty and enthralling exhibitions.

-Plus, take a look at Northern Stage, the largest producing theatre company in the North East, located right here on campus!
-Often presenting plays from the Newcastle University Theatre Society, why not have a go at hitting the stage yourself?
+Plus, take a look at Northern Stage, the largest producing theatre in the North East, located right here on campus!
+Often presenting plays from the Newcastle University Theatre Society, why not have a go at treading the boards yourself?

 Green Spaces

-Bring your friends along to sunbathe by the lake in Leazes Park or head over to Jesmond Dene to visit it's stunning waterfall and adorable petting zoo.
+Sunbathe with friends by the lake in Leazes Park or head over to Jesmond Dene to visit its stunning waterfall and adorable petting zoo.
 If the sun is shining, you're in for a lovely day!

 Discover more about Newcastle's green spaces here.